hemanth090/hemanth090/README.md

 **`Tech Enthusiast | Aspiring Cloud Engineer | B.Tech Computer Science Student`**

 Welcome to my GitHub!
 I’m a proactive Computer Science undergraduate.
-I’m passionate about software development, machine learning, and creating impactful solutions that make technology more accessible and efficient.
+I’m passionate about Webdevelopment and creating impactful solutions that make technology more accessible and efficient.
 Here, you’ll find a collection of my projects and contributions.

 ---